API Keys

-The API Keys page lets you create, configure, and manage the keys your applications use to access the FourA API.
+The API Keys page lets you create, view, and manage the keys your applications use to call the FourA API.

 Viewing Your Keys

-The API Keys page shows all keys you have access to:
+The page shows all keys you have access to:

 - Personal keys you created directly.